dimpase/M2/Project:-Invariants.md

 > improve the Singular version of the project (originally written by one of my
 > students).
 So the reference to his ideas should be there.
 * **Positive characteristic.** Some of the currently implemented methods are limited to characteristic zero.
 It would be good to look for additional methods for positive characteristic wherever possible.
+* **Specialized algorithms for abelian groups.** A group led by Francesca Gandini has been working on algorithms for invariants of groups such as (Z/p)^k (see https://github.com/lrizzolo/m2invariants).
+Once this project is complete, the code could be merged into InvariantRing.

 ### Examples